ScilifelabDataCentre/Publications/README.md

   adding publications that have already been determined to be irrelevant.

+- Researcher entity, which can be associated with a publication.
+  This is done automatically if the PubMed or Crossref data specifies ORCID for a publication author.
+New in version 4.0.

 - The publications data can be extracted in JSON and CSV formats.
 The CSV format allows some basic filtering options.